Tens of thousands at Burning Man told to conserve water and food after heavy rains leave attendees stranded in Nevada desert | KRDO

 Some on-site preparations for this year’s Burning Man were impacted by tropical storm Hilary in August, with high winds, rainfall and even flooding reported in the desert, CNN reported.

+Kramer said she’s seen many people trudging around the camp with garbage bags strapped to their feet with duct tape in order to maneuver through the mud.

+Burhorn, who traveled from San Francisco, California, said the mud is so thick that it “sticks to your shoes and makes it almost like a boot around your boot,” making it even more difficult to move around, she added.

-Burhorn said she and her friends were not expecting any rain – only extreme heat.
-She said people trapped in the desert have limited cell service, making it almost impossible to get news on weather conditions or receive updates from festival organizers.
+She added she and her friends were not expecting any rain – only extreme heat.
+Burhorn said people trapped in the desert have limited cell service, making it almost impossible to get news on weather conditions or receive updates from festival organizers.

 “It’s all been completely word of mouth,” she said.
 “I just talked to my boyfriend on the phone who gave me a weather update.
 I was like, ‘can you tell me what’s going on in the news?
 We have no clue.’”